 JHU departments and their faculty/staff have considerable freedom to export items in support of their work.
 Accompanying such freedom is the responsibility to ensure that such shipments are compliant with U.S. export control regulations.

-The Export Control/Facility Security Office can help you to ensure that your shipments are compliant with export control and sanction program regulations.
+The Export Control Office can help you to ensure that your shipments are compliant with export control and sanction program regulations.
 However, there are other regulations and issues associated with international shipping that you are responsible for addressing on your own.
-The following set of resources are designed to help you help decide how to compliantly ship in support of your projects and other work.
+At this time, we recommend that you look to one of the following freight forwarders to help you ensure that your international shipments are compliant with myriad U.S. and foreign-country laws/regulations.

 Johns Hopkins University